TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 ### **Remove Product from the basket**

 Steps:
-* Click the Basket Icon displayed in the Navigation Bar go to the Basket Page.
+* Click the Basket Icon displayed in the Navigation Bar and go to the Basket Page.
     ![Remove Product](documentation/testing/update_basket01.jpg)
 * Click the red button in the Remove Item column.

 Expected result:
 * A confirmation toast box should be displayed.
-* The product should be remnoved from the basket.
+* The product should be removed from the basket.
 * The Total Price of the Order should also be updated immediately.
     ![Remove Product](documentation/testing/update_basket03.jpg)